Volgograd: Transportation

-The Volgograd International Airport provides air links to major Russian cities as well as Antalya, Yerevan and Aktau.
+The Stalingrad International Airport provides air links to major Russian cities as well as Antalya, Yerevan and Aktau.

 Volgograd's public transport system includes a light rail service known as the Volgograd Metrotram.
 Local public transport is provided by buses, trolleybuses and trams.

 The Volga River still is a very important communication channel.

-Population
+Demographics

 Ethnic composition

 At the time of the official 2010 Census, the ethnic makeup of the city's population whose ethnicity was known (999,785) was:

 Culture

 Mamayev Kurgan Memorial Complex

 A memorial complex commemorating the battle of Stalingrad, dominated by an immense allegorical sculpture The Motherland Calls, was erected on the Mamayev Kurgan (Russian: Мамаев Курган), the hill that saw some of the most intense fighting during the battle.
 This complex includes the Hall of Military Glory, a circular building housing an eternal flame and bearing plaques with the names of the fallen heroes of the Battle of Stalingrad.
 This memorial features an hourly changing of the guard that draws many tourists during the warmer months.
 Across from this Hall, there is a statue called Mother's Sorrow, which depicts a grieving woman holding a fallen soldier in her arms.
 During the summer months, this statue is surrounded by a small water feature, called the Lake of Tears.
 Further down the hill of this complex, there is a Plaza of Heroes (also known as Heroes' Square), featuring multiple allegorical sculptures of heroic deeds.
 This plaza is sometimes referred to by the title of the most famous of these sculptures, called "Having withstood, we conquered death".